Is Stainless Steel Magnetic? Magnetism of Stainless Steel Screws Explained

 Grade Class/Type Magnetic Property Application

-304 Austenitic Non-magnetic (may become slightly magnetic when cold worked General purpose; used in machinery, food processing equipment, and appliances
+304 Austenitic Non-magnetic (may become partially magnetic when cold worked General purpose; used in machinery, food processing equipment, and appliances

-316 Austenitic Non-magnetic (may become slightly magnetic when cold worked) Marine environments, chemical processing equipment due to superior corrosion resistance
+316 Austenitic Non-magnetic (may become partially magnetic when cold worked) Marine environments, chemical processing equipment due to superior corrosion resistance

 410 Martensitic Magnetic Applications requiring high strength and mild corrosion resistance; used in some construction applications